 First off, what is One Punch Man?
 If you have never heard of this Japanese manga, then you probably have not heard about the One Punch Man workout.
 For the sake of understanding the workout and the hilarity of this trend, you need to understand One Punch Man’s story.

 One Punch Man is a comedic Japanese anime that follows the story of the world’s strongest man.
 In many ways, he is exceptionally normal and lives an exceptionally average life.
 Unlike the other heroes in this show, he doesn’t seek out fame or fortune.
 A governing body called the Hero Association ranks heroes by class starting from C-Class to A-Class.
 The highest-ranking class is called S-Class.
-Essentially, heroes in this class are labeled as superheroes.
+Essentially, heroes in this class are labeled superheroes.

 Satima, One Punch Man, is perhaps the most powerful superhero with the ability to take out any enemy with one punch.
 He is dissatisfied with this because he wants to be challenged to a real fight.
 However, nobody can match his strength.

-One Punch Man’s simplicity, nobility, and hilarity are what draw attention to this manga and what has drawn significant attention to his workout routine.
+One-Punch Man’s simplicity, nobility, and hilarity are what draw attention to this manga and what has drawn significant attention to his workout routine.
 Satima claims that he became the strongest man alive by doing this workout every day for three years.

 His 7-day a week workout goes like this:

 First note, do not work out this strenuously for 7 days a week.
-Your body needs a break to recover and to actually build those muscles you are working out.
+Your body needs a break to recover and to actually build those muscles you are exercising.
 Now, this kind of workout is not for the faint-hearted, especially if you are just getting started.
 However, it is completely achievable and a good basis for a workout that you can build on in many ways.

 Get Started With the One Punch Man Workout

 It is completely inadvisable to go full force into this workout, and for most, it probably isn’t possible.
 Therefore, to get started you have to set incremental goals for yourself.
 It’s best to break down progress into weeks at a time.
+Fad workouts of this nature can lead to serious injury, so tread lightly when regarding trendy fitness routines.

 This way, you do not over-exercise and injure yourself and you give your body some time to adjust to more intense sessions.
 If you complete this workout without proper rest and proper progression, then you can do some serious damage to your body.
+Below are suggestions for the breakdown of the fitness routine, but build on them over time as you feel comfortable!

 25 pushups, 25 situps, 25 squats, and 1.5 miles